History of Telangana: Andhra Pradesh (1956–2014)

 In December 1953, the States Reorganisation Commission (SRC) was appointed to form states on a linguistic basis.
 An agreement was reached between Telangana leaders and Andhra leaders on 20 February 1956 to merge Telangana and Andhra with promises to safeguard Telangana's interests.
 After reorganization in 1956, the region of Telangana was merged with Andhra State to form Andhra Pradesh.

 Telangana State (2014–present)

 On 30 July 2013, the Congress Working Committee unanimously passed a resolution to recommend the formation of a separate Telangana state.
 After various stages the bill was placed in the Parliament of India in February 2014.
 In February 2014, Andhra Pradesh Reorganisation Act, 2014 bill was passed by the Parliament of India for the formation of Telangana state comprising ten districts from north-western Andhra Pradesh.
 The bill received the assent of the President on 1 March 2014.

 The state of Telangana was officially formed on 2 June 2014.
-Kalvakuntla Chandrashekar Rao was elected as the first chief minister of Telangana, following elections in which the Telangana Rashtra Samithi party secured majority.
+Kalvakuntla Chandrashekar Rao was elected as the first chief minister of Telangana, following elections in which the Bharat Rashtra Samithi party secured majority.
 Hyderabad will remain as the joint capital of both Telangana and Andhra Pradesh for a period, not more than 10 years.